wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

         # service wazuh-manager restart

-   Each agent should pull down and apply this additional configuration almost immediately.
-You can find the fetched configuration on each agent at ``/var/ossec/etc/shared/shared.conf``.
+   Each agent needs to pull down and apply this additional configuration almost immediately.
+You can find the fetched configuration on each agent in the ``/var/ossec/etc/shared/shared.conf`` file.

 See Suricata NIDS events in Kibana
 ----------------------------------